johnnywang1994/script-custom-module/README.md

 ### Vue Compile
 dependency end with extension `vue` will got compiled by `@vue/compiler-sfc` plugin by esm, and auto generated `js`, `css` into `<head>` to load content.

+### Yaml Compile
+yaml files imported will be converted to json

 ### Sourcemap Mode
 with sourcemap mode, all dependency are injected by a user provided map object, and CustomScript will only process those rawCode you provided in map to generate compiled content to serve on browser.